 If you’ve ever taken care of a baby, you know how helpful baby wipes can be.
 In fact, even if you don’t have a resident infant in your home, a supply of baby wipes can serve you well when you need it most.

 Babies are more sensitive to the chemicals found in fragrances and preservatives than adults, and what may be harmless for an adult could be the origin of a painful diaper rash for an infant.
-You want the best for your baby, and here at BestReviews, we want to help you find it.
+You want the best for your baby, so you'll want to carefully consider which baby wipes will work for your infant.

 Some people think they’re helping the environment (and their plumbing situation) by using baby wipes that are labeled as flushable.
 Although flushable wipes may be biodegradable, the degradation doesn’t happen instantly.
 These wipes are still strong enough to clog your toilet and pipes.
 If regular toilet paper can do that, then baby wipes, which are considerably stronger than toilet paper, can also do that.

 Long story short: flushing baby wipes is undesirable.
 That said, you may still want to purchase biodegradable wipes.
 And if you purchase “flushable” wipes, we encourage you to dispose of them in the trash.